adotsch/datasets/taxi/README.md

 Some colums are enumeration by design, such as _vendor_name_, _rate_code_, _payment_type_.
 These columns have their own sym file, so the codes can be changed to proper names in the sym file when the HDB is built.

 ## Q&A

+### How long does it take the build the HDB?

+Depends on your CPU and HDD/SSD.
+It builds in about 2h on my machine (AMD Ryzen 5 2600 Six-Core Processor, 3.4GHz, 16 GB RAM, 1TB Toshiba HDD).

 ### How to build a HDB with only a subset of the columns?